JN-Husch/Portable-Receiver-Display/README.md

 		pip install schedule

+   3.4 Installation of Dateutil

+		pip install python-dateutil

-   3.4 Installation of GPS interfacing software:
+   3.5 Installation of GPS interfacing software (optional):

 		sudo -H pip3 install gps3

-4. Enable SPI communication for the E-Ink display
+5. Enable SPI communication for the E-Ink display

    4.1 Run the following command on your Pi: